pragathoys/build_xmrig_for_armv7/README.md

 Basically, ARMv7 and below are 32-bit while ARMv8 introduces the 64-bit instruction set.
 The latest version of Raspberry Pi 4 comes with an ARMv8 64-bit instruction set.

-We will use the repository main xmrig repository.
+We will use the repository main xmrig repository and specifically the version 5.11.4 .

 # Check your machine